PrimeEuler/ShellServer.js/README.md

 ShellServer.js
 ==============

 Open multiple (dragable, resizable) terminal emulation sessions that send all keystrokes from the web browser to the shell server.
-The shell server has two default functions, ssh and telnet.
+The shell server has four default functions ssh, telnet, ping and tracert.

 Requirements: